CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ## Kubernetes over Openstack

 - Openstack, an Open Source software for building Public and Private Clouds
-- A collection of service for Compute, Network, Storage resources, and more
+- A collection of services for Compute, Network, Storage resources, and more
 - Openstack Magnum for the automated deployment of k8s clusters
 - Creation of Cluster templates
 - Creation of multiple clusters, based on those templates.